|

 by WILL FOLKS

-While all of Washington, D.C. was watching for news about one United States senator’s declining health, it was the health of another they apparently should have been keeping an eye on.
+While all of Washington, D.C. was watching and waiting for news about one United States senator’s declining health, it was evidently the health of another long-serving Republican senator they should have been keeping an eye on.

-U.S. senator Lindsey Graham of South Carolina – one of the American Republic’s most aggressively unrepentant, neoconservative warmongers – passed away on Saturday evening (July 11, 2026) after a “brief and sudden illness,” according to a statement released from his office at approximately 2:02 a.m.
-EDT on Sunday.
+U.S. senator Lindsey Graham of South Carolina – one of the America’s most aggressively unrepentant, neoconservative warmongers – passed away on Saturday evening (July 11, 2026) after a “brief and sudden illness,” according to a statement released early Sunday morning from his office.

 “Senator Graham’s family appreciates prayers at this time and asks for privacy during this incredibly difficult period,” the statement added.